ZhenyingZhu/StudyNotes/ASP.md

 `await` vs `.Wait()`.

-Create a Controller that is not using EF for the Login and Logout.

 In the seeder, inject UserManager, and use it to create a StoreUser.
 Notice it is async.

 ### HERE